 - US Online Casinos

 Betfred Sports is not a brand that most people in the US will recognize.
 Up to now, the online sportsbook has built its fortune serving bettors in the United Kingdom, where it has been a major operator of retail betting shops since 1967.

 However, it won’t be an unfamiliar name in the US for long.
-The Betfred online sportsbook is now active in Iowa and Colorado.
+Betfred online sportsbook is now active in Iowa, Colorado and Pennsylvania and is expected to come online in both Louisiana and Arizona in the coming months.
 According to company management, those states are just the beginning.

 Since Betfred Sportsbook is such an unknown quantity in the US, everyone needs some information about how things work on-site.
 Read on to find news, bonuses, updates and our take on how Betfred does things stateside.

 |Bet Offer||$200 free bet with minimum $50 bet|